 The District believes in the dignity, worth, and potential of each and every student, and provides opportunities to enable all students to make the dream of education a reality.
-In fulfillment of these ideals, the vision of the Superintendent of Schools is to To encourage and recognize positive model student behavior, which means, our purpose is to students will be rewarded and recognized students for striving to do their best, and for giving respecting to fellow other students and teachers.
+To encourage and recognize positive model student behavior, students will be rewarded and recognized for striving to do their best, and for respecting other students and teachers.